 Honors at LSC-Kingwood is an academic program designed for high-achieving, motivated students who desire a comprehensive college experience and, through their experiences, want to grow to their full potentials.
 Honors students seek to improve their academic transcripts, their transferability to four-year colleges and universities, and/or their future employability.
 There are a wide range of opportunities for incoming freshmen working toward an Honors AA or Honors AS degree, to students of any discipline pursuing honors distinction upon graduation, to students simply interested in earning individual honors course credit.
-Honors provides challenging coursework that is provided across all the core disciplines.
+Honors provides challenging coursework across all the core disciplines.

 Honors at LSC-Kingwood enhances the freshmen and sophomore experience by providing a community on campus that cultivates our highest level of academic excellence inside and outside the classroom.

 In addition, many honors classes are enriched by experiential learning – which means learning through doing.
-Faculty may place their classroom in the real world and teach students to put discipline-specific skills into practice by conducting research in the field, at a lab, or at a museum, or they may attend an arts performances for review, among other options.
+Faculty may place their classroom in the real world and teach students to put discipline-specific skills into practice by conducting research in the field, at a lab, or at a museum, or they may attend an arts performance for review, among other options.

 Besides honors classes, students have the option of working on an honors contract, also referred to as an independent study.
 For a class that may not be available as honors, students may take the non-honors class and work with a professor, referred to as a faculty mentor, on an independent honors project outside of that class.
 Students may be currently taking the non-honors class, or they may have taken the class up to one (1) academic year in the past as long as they earned a B or better in the course.
 This latter case is sometimes recommended since students have already demonstrated mastery of course material before undertaking honors-level work in the discipline.
 The faculty mentor for the honors contract may or may not be the instructor of record for the non-honors class.

 Prior approval for undertaking an honors contract must be granted by the Honors Director, and students must attend a mandatory honors contract orientation.
-The Honors Director also has discretion over a student’s choice in faculty mentor.
+The Honors Director also has discretion over a student’s choice of faculty mentor.

 After an approved student submits an honors contract proposal form to The Honors College by the appropriate deadline, the Honors Council reviews and either authorizes or denies the contract proposal.
 If a student’s honors project is authorized for undertaking with the faculty mentor, then they work together independently throughout the semester.